4.2 Administration and governance

 The ministry responsible for the approval and implementation of policies related to employment and vocational training through the Institute of Employment and Vocational Training, I.P., since it regulates issues related to protection and social action through the Institute of Social Security, PI.
 It also includes the National Commission for the Promotion of Children and Young People at Risk (CPCJR), where the Commissions for the Protection of Children and Young People (CPCJ) are also included.

-For detailed information on the different entities and actors in the field of employment and entrepreneurship that promote the Youth Guarantee programme, please see chapter 3 – Employment and Entrepreneurship; sub-chapter 3.2 – Administration and Governance.
+For detailed information on the different entities and actors in the field of employment and entrepreneurship that promote the Youth Guarantee programme, please see chapter 3 – Employment and Entrepreneurship; sub-chapter 3.2 – Administration and Governance

 The ministry responsible for the approval and implementation of policies related to the protection of citizens’ rights and duties.
 It integrates the Directorate-General for Social Reinsertion, which is responsible for public policies of crime prevention and social reintegration for young people and adults, particularly through the promotion and implementation of educational governance measures and alternative measures to imprisonment.

-It has a direct or indirect intervention in the definition, implementation and monitoring of the measures and initiatives in four key fields of the Youth Guarantee programme: education, training, employment and entrepreneurship, according to the typology of the measures, through the Directorate-General of Education (DGE) and the National Agency for Qualification and Vocational Training, PI (ANQEP, I.P.).
+The Ministry of Education has a direct or indirect intervention in the definition, implementation and monitoring of the measures and initiatives in four key fields of the Youth Guarantee programme: education, training, employment and entrepreneurship, according to the typology of the measures, through the Directorate-General of Education (DGE) and the National Agency for Qualification and Vocational Training, PI (ANQEP, I.P.).

+The mission of the Portuguese Institute of Sports and Youth is to implement an integrated and decentralised policy for the areas of sport and youth, in close collaboration with public and private entities, namely sports bodies, youth associations, students and local authorities.
 The Portuguese Institute of Sports and Youth aims to stimulate support for associations, voluntary work and the promotion of citizenship, leisure activities, non-formal education, information and geographic mobility of young people in Portugal and abroad.
-It is also proposed to revitalise youth tourism, in particular with regard to the network of youth hostels and the Youth Card, in order to increase mobility, with gains in efficiency and economy.
+It is also proposed to revitalise youth tourism, in particular regarding the network of youth hostels and the Youth Card, to increase mobility, with gains in efficiency and economy.

 Presidency of the Council of Ministers